"But enough about me, let’s talk about you. What do you think of me?"

 So when we're in a situation where we start to feel the pang of any of the symptoms above it helps to remember…it's not personal.

 Keep expectations low…low…low…low.
 Expecting a CC Bloom to stop the "look at me" behavior, particularly if they're not aware of it, is tantamount to expecting a zebra to change its stripes to spots.
-(No, I'm not saying they can't change, because they can.)
+(No, I'm not saying the person can't change, because they can.)

 But here's the thing about expecting others to act in certain ways…we only set ourselves up for disappointment.
 The bottom line; we don't have control over what other people do.
 We do, however, have control over what we allow or don't allow, how we respond or react, how we feel, how we act, and our own expectations of ourselves.